data-dot-all/dataall/pages/code.md

 The idea is that this package processes all requests to our database, it can be from the Lambda API Handler, Lambda Worker or the ECS tasks.
 This is the package that handles all database operations regardless of the compute component.
-The exports from this package are:

-1. `aws.db.get_engine(envname='local')` : returns a wrapper for a SQLAlchemy  engine instance
-2. `aws.db.Base` : a SQL alchemy Base metadata class
-3. `aws.db.Resource` :  a SQL alchemy class that holds common fields (label, created,...) found in data.all models
-4. `aws.db.create_schema_and_tables` :  a method that will create schema and tables

 The package has two modules:
 - `models`: it defines the tables and their schemas in our Aurora RDS database.